reacton-js/creaton/README.md

 }
 ```

-*Unlike HTML content, the attributes of any component's element are always updated.*
+*Unlike HTML content, the attributes of any component's element are updated always.*

 <br>
 <br>